Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 - **statistics:** Contains the id of the option as the key and the respective amount of recieved votes as the value.

-## Sequenzdiagramme zu typischen Abläufen
+## Sequence diagrams of typical communicational processes

 ToDo